t-markey/paid-promotions-delete/README.md

 2.5 Read from a video file and work
 2.75 Save time markers for bounds of promotion
 3. Compile List of keywords to search for ("Discount", "Coupon Code", "Our friends at so and so.."
+3.5 turn .txt list of keywords to python list
 4. Pull video down from streaming site
 5. Cropping part of a video out .( native fast forward from streaming service maybe?)
 6. Make a traditional ad blocker